Maximize mindfulness?

 Now the novelty.

-And I start with a simple goal: to maximize not "points" - there is no scoreboard - but feelings.
+And I start with a simple goal: maximize not "points" - there is no scoreboard - but feelings.

 Feelings that we can tell it are "better than others."
-(I know, sadness is as important as joy, I will pretend this wisdom doesn't exist to at least simplify the reasoning).
+(I know, sadness is as important as joy, I will pretend this wisdom doesn't exist to simplify at least the reasoning).

 How will it act?